-NOTICE: PPL examinations will be going online with the CAA in July 2020.
-It is expected that further study and large expansion of syllabus (possibly including Commercial material) will cause both examination fees and study time to increase considerably.
+NOTICE: PPL examinations will be going online with the CAA imminently.
+It is expected that further study and large expansion of syllabus will cause both CAA exam fees and study time to increase considerably.

 Pass your exams with The Great Circle now to avoid these extra expenses and increase in study time.
 Courses are filling up quickly, so book now to avoid disappointment.

 Operational Procedures: Aeroplanes & Helicopters

 As a Private Pilot, exercising the privileges of your licence you'll be flying in United Kingdom airspace and perhaps in the sovereign airspace of other nations.
 Some parts of that air space will be under the formal control of air traffic control units.
 Other parts of the air space will be uncontrolled.
 Where ever you fly you'll be sharing the air with thousands of your fellow aviators flying many different types of aircraft such as Airliners, Helicopters, Balloons, Light Aircraft, Military Jets, Gliders, Microlights and Unmanned Aerial Vehicles (UAVs).

 Like any community, the aviation community is governed by procedures and as in any field of human activity if you are to become an effective, safe and responsible member of the aviation community you must know your Operational Procedures and abide by their principles.
 Because aviation is an activity that is global in scope Operational Procedures apply internationally too.
 Organisations such as the International Civil Aviation Organisation (ICAO) lay down regulations and procedures which to a very great extent are enshrined in the national legislation of ICAOs member countries and in that other multinational authorities such as the European Aviation Safety Agency (EASA).